ankid1412/NCIplot-on-Linux/README.md

 ![image](https://user-images.githubusercontent.com/69685019/165224134-04286a8b-e700-4491-ba7f-b90dd33ec6cc.png)

-3. Go to an available subfolder, copy `Sample-file.nci` to edit it then
+3. For creat a new nci file, go to your subfolder (you should put .wfn files into here), copy `Sample-file.nci` to edit it then

  Example:

 Go to subfolder `XCHZ-nH2O` and list files in this folder

 ![image](https://user-images.githubusercontent.com/69685019/165229835-deac90a0-5eac-4529-b5f6-9382f98286a3.png)

+Copy code:

 > **cp Sample-file.nci New-file.nci** <br>